anthill/DeepWine/ReadMe.md

 ## DeepWine

-A regression
+A regression, with or without PCA.

 ## Servo

-A regression with categorical features.
+A regression with embedded categorical features.

+## Iris

+A classification

+## Titanic

+A classification with embedded categorical features.
+Not quite working yet